-When done right, tourism can massively benefit the local host communities: through employment opportunities, boosting economy and that thing we keep rambling on about…mutual respect; in this instance, between local host and tourist.
+When done right, tourism can massively benefit the local host communities: through employment opportunities, boosting the economy and that thing we keep rambling on about…mutual respect; in this instance, between localhost and tourist.

 Benefitting host communities and their economies can be as easy as buying souvenirs from local markets and shops, using a local tour guide, or you could go all-out and volunteer with a local community project or organisation.
 With ‘voluntourism’* ever on the rise, be sure you’re investing your time and money wisely; it’s come to light recently that some volunteer holidays are in fact detrimental to local communities – taking jobs from local people, feeding profits to companies and tour operators rather than actually helping, and in worst cases instances of child trafficking.

 If you want to do some good and help poorer communities for real, then do your research and look out for the following: